 In the following sections, you’ll get guidance to write your business plan.

-The most crucial step in starting your laser tag business is to conduct market research, so you measure the revenue potential for laser tag in your market.
+The most crucial step in starting your laser tag business is to conduct market research to measure the revenue potential for laser tag in your market.
 Some of the critical factors that determine the long-term success of your business include:

 - The demographics and psychographics of your market.